data-hunters/metadata-digger/README.md

 ## Output formats
 Currently two output formats are supported:
 * CSV file
-* JSON fil - each line has separated JSON object, so it is easy to load data in stream line by line
+* JSON file - each line has separated JSON object, so it is easy to load data in stream line by line

 ## Running in Standalone mode
 To get current distribution, please go to releases tab and download zipped 0.1.1 version and unpack it.
 There you will have run-metadata-digger.sh script and two sample configuration files (`json.config.properties` and `csv.config.properties`) with examples for JSON and CSV output format.
 Pick one, open it and change two settings: